bryanbibat/ccup/README.md

 Verification will be done by running "diff" on OUTPUT\_FILE and ANSWER\_KEY\_FILE and putting the results into result.txt on the same folder.
-The running time as calculated by "time" will also be added to result.txt.
+The running time will also be added to result.txt.

 The program ends with displaying the temporary folder.